cmrivers/epipy/mers.md

     Chi square: 11.5161253972
     p value: 0.0213367053676

 Because are greater than 1 (and the confidence intervals do not contain 1), it looks like men are at risk of getting more severe disease.
 There is a hypothesis that this could be because men are acquiring the disease from animals more than women, and that zoonotically acquired disease may be more severe.
 Could it be true that more index cases are men?
+We can evaluate using the [generation_analysis](http://cmrivers.github.io/epipy/analyses/2014/02/02/case-trees/) function.
 (Allow me to remind you here that the clusters I've created are best-guess only.
 The epidemiological situation on the ground may be totally different than how I've constructed it).

     fig, ax, table = epi.generation_analysis(mers_G, attribute='Sex', plot=True)